Switchful Logo

 Cost per channel

 This is even more useful when comparing packages with different providers.
-For example, Xfinity’s Ultimate TV plan is $59.99 per month for 185+ channels, which works out to $0.32 per channel.
+For example, Xfinity’s Ultimate TV plan is $68.50 per month for 185+ channels, which works out to $0.26 per channel.
 In this case, even though the Popular TV plan is less expensive, you’re paying less per channel with Ultimate TV.

 Channel selection

-Most major providers offer most of the popular channels.
-The differences are generally fairly small and come down to personal preference regarding what you like to watch.
 For example, some providers don’t offer much in the way of sports content without paying for top-tier packages or extra add-ons, while others include tons of sports even in the lower-priced plans.
 However, not everyone cares enough about sports for this to be a problem.

 Bundle options

-However, for the budget-minded, that means you’ll need to consider the cost of bundles in addition to standalone TV service.
+However, for the budget-minded, that means you’ll need to consider the cost of extra services in addition to standalone TV service.
 For the most part, the best TV providers are also the best internet providers.
 This is good news because it means you don’t need to worry about compromising one for the other.

 The only compromise you might have to make is balancing channel count and internet speed to stay on budget when choosing a package.
 Providers will sometimes offer multiple options at the same price point, but with different internet speeds and channel packages.